w3c/wot/proposals/deliverable-proposals/onboarding.md

 # Onboarding
 An example for now, copied from old WG.
 Note you can use HTML inside an MD file, and we eventually need HTML for the charter, so...

+## Motivation
+Put notes from issue here, use cases, requirements, etc.

 ## Description
 <p>
 In this work item we will define mechanisms to perform minimum-effort